IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo.md

 	- Actually a Felichian priest manipulated by Gilead.
 Thinks she's destroying Avizallo to gain Felichian converts, actually working for Gilead to find Nexida, lance of Kevar.
 	- Made contact with a strange power when she was a young cleric - currently holds some fragment of Gilead?
 - Heads all religious functions, manages clerical rituals for aquifers
-- Wants a war with Kevara that Avizallo will lose
+- Pretending for peace, wants a war with Kevara that Avizallo will lose
 - Corresponds w Vasilev, presents as an ally to her
 - Worked with Leanna to find the lance of Kevar
 	- Was willing to let Leanna kill some nobles - felt that Kevaran nobles were becoming too un-pious
+- Working with Giltstern to destabilize Avizallo

 Gyrfalcon (defense/guard/navy): they.
 Clarion, righteous.
 - Identity: Orin Skymark, half elf